-- 2.1 The Localism Act 2011 provides for registration and disclosure of interests and in Crowland Parish Council this will be done as follows: - On taking up office a member or co-opted member must, within 28 days of becoming such, notify the Parish Clerk who will then notify the Monitoring Officer of any 'disclosable pecuniary interests', as prescribed by the Secretary of State. - On re-election or re-appointments, a member or co-opted member must, within 28 days, notify the Parish Clerk who will then notify the Monitoring Officer of any 'disclosable pecuniary interests not already included in the members register of interests. - If a member or co-opted member is aware that they have a 'disclosable pecuniary interest' in a matter they must not participate in any discussion or vote on the matter at a meeting. - If a member or co-opted member is aware of a 'disclosable pecuniary interest' in a matter under consideration at a meeting but such interest is not already on the Council's register of interests or in the process of entry onto the register having been notified to the Monitoring Officer, the member or co-opted member must disclose the 'disclosable pecuniary interest' to the meeting and register it within 28 days of the meeting at which it is first disclosed.
+- 2.1 The Localism Act 2011 provides for registration and disclosure of pecuniary interests and in South Holland District Council this will be done as follows: - On taking up office a member or co-opted member must, within 28 days of becoming such, notify the Monitoring Officer of any 'disclosable pecuniary interests', as prescribed by the Secretary of State. - On re-election or re-appointments, a member or co-opted member must, within 28 days, notify the Monitoring Officer of any 'disclosable pecuniary interests' not already included in his or her register of interests. - If a member or co-opted member is aware that they have a 'disclosable pecuniary interest' in a matter they must not participate in any discussion or vote on the matter at a meeting. - If a member or co-opted member is aware of a 'disclosable pecuniary interest' in a matter under consideration at a meeting but such interest is not already on the Council's register of interests or in the process of entry onto the register having been notified to the Monitoring Officer, the member or co-opted member must disclose the 'disclosable pecuniary interest' to the meeting and register it within 28 days of the meeting at which it is first disclosed. - 2.2 The duties to register, disclose and not to participate for the entire consideration of the matter, in respect of any matter in which a member has a disclosable pecuniary interest are set out in Chapter 7 of the Localism Act 2011.
+Members are also required to withdraw from the room as stated in the Standing Orders of this Council.